 If you want to use a combination of terms that are similar or use synonyms in your search, try using OR in between the related terms.
 For example, you could use the word OR between adolescents or juveniles or teenagers to make sure you find sources that use any of those words.

-An advanced search makes it easier to connect concepts and gives you Boolean search options to chose from.
+An advanced search makes it easier to connect concepts and gives you Boolean search options to choose from.
 In the following search, we’re using a phrase in quotes and indicating that it is a standardized subject term; we’re also using synonyms for adolescent and specifying a geographic location as well.

 If you want to search “deeply” throughout the text of articles, you can also select ALL TEXT from an advanced search.